OpenSilver/OpenSilver.Documentation/documentation/general/getting-started-tour.md

 # Getting Started - Guided tour of the creation of a new OpenSilver application

 The development experience with OpenSilver is very similar to that of Silverlight, WPF and Universal Platform.
+You can use Visual Studio 2019 on Windows (recommended) or VS Code on Windows, macOS, or Linux.

+## Option 1: Using the CLI and VS Code (for Windows, macOS or Linux)

+Please refer to the [VS Code Support](/documentation/how-to-topics/visual-studio-code-support.html) page.

+## Option 2 (Recommended): Using Visual Studio on Windows

 OpenSilver is distributed as a NuGet package (on [NuGet.org](https://www.nuget.org/packages/OpenSilver)) and as a [VSIX extension](https://www.opensilver.net/download.aspx) for Visual Studio 2019 (or higher) containing the project templates.